Table of Contents[Hide][Show]

 Xtrema Ceramic Cookware

 Several years ago, I got some Xtrema cookware as a Christmas present.
-I’d been trying to find good pots and pans after getting rid of my non-stick pans.
-I was frustrated with eggs sticking to cast iron and coated cast iron, and we only had one small stainless steel pan that didn’t stick terribly.
+After getting rid of my non-stick pans, I’d been trying to find good pots and pans.
+I was frustrated with eggs sticking to cast iron and coated cast iron.
+We only had one small stainless steel pan that didn’t stick terribly.
+I wanted to try out ceramic cookware, but since not all of it is created equally, I did my research on Xtrema to see if it would be a good option for my family.

-I was skeptical at first about Xtrema… It’s all ceramic (not metal) and while beautiful, I doubted how well it would cook.
-I also wondered about the safety/durability of ceramic cookware, so I researched it.
-(I envisioned a mix between a ceramic tile and a clay pot) Turns out that when properly made, ceramic cookware is very durable and a choice of some top chefs.
+At first, I was skeptical — because Xtrema’s cookware is all ceramic (not metal) and looks beautiful, I doubted how well it would cook.
+I also wondered about the safety and durability of ceramic cookware, so I researched it.
+(I envisioned a mix between a ceramic tile and a clay pot.)
+Turns out that when properly made, ceramic cookware is very durable and a choice of some top chefs.

 Convenience

 It took me a few days to adjust to cooking with Xtrema but I was really impressed with how well it cooked.
-Though it takes longer to heat up (about 3 minutes), I’m able to cook on lower heat and without it sticking.
+Though it takes longer to heat up (about three minutes), I can cook on lower heat without food sticking.

-I also really like how easy Xtrema is to clean.
+Even though it’s not non-stick, I really like how easy Xtrema is to clean.
 It’s the only cookware I’ve ever found that encourages using steel wool, baking soda, or any other abrasive cleaner.
-From their website:
+Even our delicious vegetable frittata cleans up beautifully in this cookware.

 Safety of Ceramic

-Some sources have brought up safety concerns about ceramic cookware, claiming some contain lead and other harmful heavy metals in dangerous amounts.
-Specifically, testing with an XRF (X-ray fluorescence) instrument showed the presence of lead, chromium, and other metals.
+Some sources have raised safety concerns about ceramic cookware, claiming some contain lead and other harmful heavy metals in dangerous amounts.
+Specifically, they are testing with an XRF (X-ray fluorescence) instrument that they claim showed the presence of lead, chromium, and other metals.

 Xtrema Pros